Probation and Dismissal

 If a student receives a third “C” or below, then s/he must repeat a course, in which s/he earned the deficient grade, when the course is next offered.
 Any student who fails to maintain a cumulative GPA of 3.00 for two consecutive semesters will not be eligible for VA benefits. student who has been dismissed for academic reasons may not petition the Dean for readmission until one year has elapsed from the date of the dismissal notification.
 Upon readmission, the student will be considered on academic probation and must remove one of the earned deficient grades by repeating a course in which a grade of “C” or below was earned.

 A course may only be repeated once and a student may only repeat three courses.
 If the student fails to achieve a grade of "B" or better in that course, the student is considered to have failed to complete the conditions for reinstatement or removal of probationary status and will be permanently dismissed from the program.

 - Have attained a cumulative GPA of 3.00 on a 4.00 scale (with no more than two C's).
 No more than three courses may be repeated and a course may only be repeated once;

 - Complete degree requirements within seven years of the date the student is fully accepted as a degree-seeking student for study in the graduate program; and

-- File an application for degree completion with the University Registrar on the appropriate form signed by the relevant (site) advisor in the School of Adult and Continuing Education.
+- File an application for degree completion with the University Registrar on the appropriate form signed by the relevant (site) advisor in the School of Professional And Career Education.
 A $150 fee applies.